Model-Checking of Linear-Time Properties in Multi-Valued Systems: Conclusions

 \section{Conclusions}

-Multi-valued model checking is a multi-valued extension to the classical model checking.
+Multi-valued model checking is a multi-valued extension to classical model checking.
 Both the model of the system and the specification take values over a de Morgan algebra.
 Such an extension enhances the expressive power of temporal logic and allows reasoning under uncertainty.
 Some of the applications that can take advantage of the multi-valued model checking are abstract techniques, reasoning about conflicting viewpoints and temporal logic query checking.
 In this paper, we studied several important multi-valued linear-time properties and the multi-valued model checking corresponding to them.
-Concretely, we introduced the notions of safety property, invariant property, liveness, persistence and dual-persistence property in multi-valued logic system.
-Since the law of non-contradiction (i.e., $a\wedge \neg a=0$) and the law of excluded-middle (i.e., $a\vee \neg a=1$) do not hold in multi-valued logic, the linear-time properties introduced in this paper have the new forms compared to those in classical logic.
-For example, safety property in mv-logic is defined using good prefixes instead of bad prefixes.
-In which, model checking of multi-valued invariant property and persistence property can be reduced to their classical counterparts, the related algorithms were also presented.
-Furthermore, we introduced lattice-valued finite automata including B\"{u}chi and Rabin automata.
+Concretely, we introduced the notions of safety, invariance, liveness, persistence and dual-persistence in the multi-valued logic system.
+Since the law of non-contradiction (i.e., $a\wedge \neg a=0$) and the law of excluded-middle (i.e., $a\vee \neg a=1$) do not hold in multi-valued logic, the linear-time properties introduced in this paper have new forms compared to those in classical logic.
+For example, the safety property in mv-logic is defined using good prefixes instead of bad prefixes.
+In which, model checking of the multi-valued invariant property and the persistence property can be reduced to their classical counterparts, the related algorithms were also presented.
+Furthermore, we introduced the notions of lattice-valued finite automata including B\"{u}chi and Rabin automata.
 With these notions, we gave the verification methods of multi-valued regular safety properties and multi-valued $\omega$-regular properties.
-Since the law of non-contradiction and the law of excluded middle do not hold in multi-valued logic, the verification methods gave here were direct and not the direct extension of classical methods, which were also the complementary to the classical verification methods.
+Since the law of non-contradiction and the law of excluded middle do not hold in multi-valued logic, the verification methods gave here were direct and not a direct extension of the classical methods.
+This was in contrast to the classical verification methods.
 A new form of multi-valued model checking with membership degree (compared to that in \cite{chechik01}) was also introduced.
 The related verification algorithms were presented.